Animal Rehabilitation Therapy

 This rhythm serves as a shock absorber and helps distribute the cerebral spinal fluid.
-The normal rhythm between the cranium and sacrum is essential for the health of the animal and for successful function of the muscular-skeletal system.
+The normal rhythm between the cranium and sacrum is essential for the health of the animal and for the successful function of the muscular-skeletal system.
 Common cranial symptoms can be

 - Chronic ear and sinus infections

 Other Therapies – Include Fascia Stretching SFT, exercise, therapeutic stretches, and massage.

 Heat therapy uses heat packs or warm, moist towels, to decrease pain and inflammation, and speed healing.